rayen-dhmaied/hp-switch-controller/README.md

 Running command 2 will generate an excel file of a list of devices connected to the chosen switch with details.
 ## Execution

-Simply double click on the file after added your LAN Range.
+Simply double click on the file after adding your LAN Range.

 This script installs the necessary packages by itself.
 In case of an error, delete lines 1-11 and try installing the packages by yourself using pip.